Anu Solomon: Early life

 Solomon, in his senior year, became the most accomplished passer in Nevada history.
 Quarterbacking the Bishop Gorman Gaels since his freshman season, he helped in winning the school a record four state titles.
 In his final high school season, Solomon passed for 2,271 yards and threw 30 touchdowns, while rushing for 179 yards and eight scores.
 He led Bishop Gorman to a 12–1 record and won a record fourth state title.
-With 56 wins as a starter, Solomon is the winningest QB in high school football history.
+With 56 wins as a starter, Solomon is the winningest quarterback in high school football history.

 Coming out of high school, Solomon received scholarship offers from Football Bowl Subdivision schools Arizona, Arizona State, Brigham Young University, Colorado, Illinois, Purdue, Utah, Oregon State, Hawaii, Washington, Washington State, Wisconsin and the University of Nevada at Las Vegas.
 Solomon made a verbal commitment to Arizona on National Signing Day and signed with Arizona in May 2012.
 He was ranked by Rivals.com as a four-star recruit and the second best dual-threat quarterback in his class.

 College career

 Arizona

 Solomon accepted an athletic scholarship to attend University of Arizona, where he played for coach Rich Rodriguez's Arizona Wildcats team from 2013 to 2016.
 Solomon was redshirted during the 2013 season and did not play in any games behind senior quarterback B.J.
 Denker.
 He made the travel squad after enrolling with the college in January.

 Prior to the 2014 season, Solomon was named Arizona's starting quarterback.
-In his college debut, he completed 25–44, 425 yards, 4 touchdown passes along against the UNLV in a 58–13 victory.
+In his college debut, he completed 25 of 44 passes for 425 yards and 4 touchdowns against UNLV in a 58–13 victory.
 Solomon was launched into the national scene after he led Arizona to a 31–24 victory over #2 Oregon in Eugene, OR.
-Solomon helped lead the team to a 10–2 regular season record to win Pac-12 South division championship for the first time in school history, in a 42–35 win over Pac-12 South rival Arizona State, including a 59–13 loss to Oregon (rematch from 31 to 24 Arizona win) in the Pac-12 Football Championship Game.
+Solomon helped lead the team to a 10–2 regular season record to win Pac-12 South division championship for the first time in school history, in a 42–35 win over Pac-12 South rival Arizona State.
+In a rematch against Oregon, Arizona suffered a 59–13 loss in the Pac-12 Football Championship Game.
 After a 10–3 regular season, the Wildcats were selected to play in the Fiesta Bowl, a New Year Six game in the CFB Playoff, against Boise State.
-Boise State would win the game 38–30, giving Solomon his only loss as a starter during his college career.
+Boise State would win the game 38–30.
 Solomon finished the season with 3,793 passing yards, 28 touchdown passes and 9 interceptions.